 Note: Using the '-C' option with 'ps' command will get the processes whose executable name is given in the command-list.
-It can easily find the PID of running processes.
+You can easily find the PID for running processes.
 In the above example, I have given the "kdesvn" name in the command list to execute and fetch the PID of the same.

-12. How to find the uptime of a process?
+12. How to find the uptime of the process?

 # ps -eo comm,lstart,etime,user | grep svnserve